kernelkit/infix/doc/routing.md

 OSPFv3 runs on FRR's `ospf6d`, which does not implement every feature available for OSPFv2:

+- OSPFv3 carries IPv6 routes only; IPv4-over-OSPFv3 (RFC 5838) is not
+  supported, so there is no `address-family` setting.
 - `explicit-router-id` is required (there is no IPv4 address to derive it from).
 - Interface types are limited to `broadcast`, `point-to-point` and